Authorisations and approvals: Application System

 - The trader returns the application to a nominated address

-- MORC, RIS or the NRU (see below) make computer database checks to assess the credibility of the trader.
+- MORC (or, from 2018, BT Ops Glasgow), RIS or the NRU (see below) make computer database checks to assess the credibility of the trader.

 - The information is then passed to ISBC* or Large Business (LB) assurance staff, who will use this, together with other local information and who may visit the trader dependent upon any perceived risks, before making a decision about the applicant, their intended processes, plant and equipment.
 Action taken to progress applications for authorisation and approval should be a balance between the perceived risks and business facilitation.